Prasiddha22/react-image-loader/README.md

 @prasiddha/react-image-loader allows you to show a shimmer/skeleton, placeholder image or your custom component until image is loaded in the browser.

+#### Even if your image src changes dynamically then this package will again show the loading component until new image source is full loaded.

 ## Installation

 Use the package manager [npm](https://nodejs.org/en/) to install @prasiddha/react-image-loader.